jappeace/jappeaceApplication/content/mtl.md

 This code says:
 If you're a StateT and your base monad is already a `NotInventedHereLog`, you are also a `NotInvnetedHereLog` by using lift.
-By providing this instance we're generating lift calls over any StateT for all occurences of niLog.
+By providing this instance we're generating lift calls over any `StateT` for all occurences of `niLog`.

 Moving on we get the same error for ExceptT: